 Appealing Your AssessmentEach spring, the assessor's office will mail a Valuation Notice informing you of the value and classification of your property.
 You have the right to appeal if you feel the estimated market value and/or property classification is incorrect.

-Review the Minnesota Department of Revenue's Fact on How to Appeal your Value and Classification.
+Review the Minnesota Department of Revenue's Fact Sheet on How to Appeal your Value and Classification.

 Do Your Research

 Check real estate listings and sales data online or in your newspaper to get an idea of asking prices in your area.

 Contact the Assessor

 - Contact the assessor’s office to verify information about your property such as structure dimensions, condition, etc.

 - Ask the assessor to explain the criteria used to determine the estimated market value and classification of your property.

 - Schedule a time for the assessor to review the property, if necessary.